 Is there any preparation that could have been made to prevent the loss of their money?
 That's tough because if you cannot trust the banks, what are you supposed to do, throw \$10,000,000 under your mattress?
 To prepare for such a scenario, you'd have to come to the opinion that we are in economically uncertain times.
-As my startup gains more investors, putting questions about how all the money in one the face of uncertainty. much of their deposit is bank may not be the best idea.
-As volatile as it is, I am inclined to put some cryptocurrencies, some into cash, and maybe even into gold and silver, and the rest spread out into multiple banks.
+As my startup gains more investors, putting idea.
+As volatile as it is, I am inclined to put some into cryptocurrencies, some into cash, and maybe even into gold and silver, and the rest spread out into multiple banks.
 You must build your dreams on a solid foundation, or they can all be blown away when the storms of life arrive.
 Sun Tzu said, "Every battle is won or lost before it is ever fought."
 Observing my father in business taught me a great deal about preparation.
 While he was a highly successful businessperson in many respects, I learned the most valuable lessons by watching him navigate his failures and setbacks.
+I've thought a lot about one circumstance Turn To POSITIVE page A12 Dudley Water Department HYDRANT FLUSHING The Dudley Water Department will begin hydrant flushing in March and continue through August 2023 Flushing of hydrants will be conducted during normal business hours in most areas.
+(Normally between 8am-2pm Monday - Friday) During flushing operations, you may notice discoloration to the water, please do not be alarmed this is normal and does not pose a health risk.
+If you have any questions or concerns, please call The Dudley Water Department at: 508-949-8007 or sewerwater@dudleyma.gov dishes that were both interesting and easier to prepare than I antic- 1930S) Ingredients: medium sized onion.

-I've thought a lot about one circumstance Turn To POSITIVE page A12 \ \ Friday's Child
+Turn To HINT page A12

+🛉 🛉 Friday's Child

+one